Stellantis N.V. (STLA) Shares Down Despite Recent Market Volatility

 Sponsored

-The public float for STLA is 2.16B, and currently, shorts hold a 1.02% of that float.
-The average trading volume for STLA on February 22, 2023 was 5.00M shares.
+The average price suggested by analysts for STLA is $22.52, which is $2.09 above the current market price.
+The public float for STLA is 2.16B, and currently, shorts hold a 0.82% of that float.
+The average trading volume for STLA on February 27, 2023 was 5.31M shares.

-STLA stock saw an increase of -0.06% in the past week, with a monthly gain of 9.61% and a quarterly increase of 12.95%.
-The volatility ratio for the week is 1.90%, and the volatility levels for the last 30 days are 1.82% for Stellantis N.V.
-(STLA).
-The simple moving average for the last 20 days is 3.15% for STLA stock, with a simple moving average of 18.34% for the last 200 days.
+STLA’s stock has seen a 3.72% increase for the week, with a 15.21% rise in the past month and a 15.67% gain in the past quarter.
+The volatility ratio for the week is 2.20%, and the volatility levels for the past 30 days are at 1.89% for Stellantis N.V.
+The simple moving average for the last 20 days is 6.74% for STLA stock, with a simple moving average of 24.34% for the last 200 days.

-During the last 5 trading sessions, STLA fell by -0.06%, which changed the moving average for the period of 200-days by +18.07% in comparison to the 20-day moving average, which settled at $16.22.
-In addition, Stellantis N.V. saw 17.32% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, STLA rose by +3.72%, which changed the moving average for the period of 200-days by +32.11% in comparison to the 20-day moving average, which settled at $16.57.
+In addition, Stellantis N.V. saw 23.73% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for STLA